Praise for Shackleton's Way

 On publication, Shackleton’s Way catapulted to the top of bestseller lists around the world - New York, London, Tokyo, Mumbai, South Africa and Canada, among others.
 Shackleton’s Way has sold well over 300,000 copies and has been published in ten languages.

 "Shackleton's story captures the true essence of leadership to help each person achieve his best in order to work together to achieve what some view as the impossible.
 The lessons in this book are timeless and invaluable."

-"Using the Endurance saga as a case history, Margot Morrell has turned an analysis of Shackleton's effective methods into a leadership handbook that reads like an adventure story.
+"Using the Endurance saga as a case history, Margot Morrell and Stephanie Capparell have turned an analysis of Shackleton's effective methods into a leadership handbook that reads like an adventure story.
 They show how successful leaders have patterned themselves on the incomparable Antarctic explorer.
 Better yet, they have neatly codified his winning strategies for the rest of us."